AlirezaZV/splitScreenVertical/README.md

 ## Description

-The `splitScreenVertical` component is designed for creating split-screen layouts in React applications.
+The `splitScreenVertical` project is designed for creating split-screen layouts in React applications.
 It can be used for comparing two different web pages, showing before and after content, or any other use case involving a vertical split screen.
 This component leverages React Router for navigation between different screens.

 ## Installation